saidulIslam1602/saidulIslam1602/README.md

 ### Hi there 👋

-I'm a **Data Engineer & AI Systems Developer** specializing in production-ready enterprise solutions across multiple industries.
+I'm a **Data Engineer & AI Systems Developer** specializing in production-ready enterprise solutions across multiple industries and Have extensive knowledge of backend development with .net and frontend development with react js.

 **🔭 Currently Working On:**
 - Enterprise AI/ML platforms with real-world business impact